api3dao/old-api3-docs/docs/airnode/v0.8/concepts/authorizers.md

 2. The services of the Airnode are sensitive and can only be accessed by certain requesters, e.g., who have gone through KYC.

-A protocol that does not have the authorizer scheme or equivalent functionality cannot be considered as permissionless, and will not be able to achieve wide-spread adoption.
+A protocol that does not have the `authorizers` scheme or equivalent functionality cannot be considered as permissionless, and will not be able to achieve wide-spread adoption.

-Currently there is only one authorizer scheme type, see [requesterEndpointAuthorizers](https://github.com/api3dao/airnode/blob/master/packages/airnode-validator/src/config/config.ts#L160-L163).
+Currently there is only one `authorizers` scheme type, see [requesterEndpointAuthorizers](https://github.com/api3dao/airnode/blob/master/packages/airnode-validator/src/config/config.ts#L160-L163).
-The authorizer scheme type is set in `chains[n].authorizers.{<authorizerSchemeType>}` of `config.json`.
+The `authorizers` scheme type is set in `chains[n].authorizers.{<authorizerSchemeType>}` of `config.json`.

 ```json